walezbee/AzureFunMigration/Hands-on lab/Before the HOL - Line-of-business application migration.md

 2. Make a note of the public IP address.

-3. Open a browser tab, and navigate to **http://\<SmartHotelHostIP-Address\>**.
+3. Open a browser tab and navigate to **http://\<SmartHotelHostIP-Address\>**.
 You should see the SmartHotel application, which is running on nested VMs within Hyper-V on the SmartHotelHost.
 (The application doesn't do much: you can refresh the page to see the list of guests or select 'CheckIn' or 'CheckOut' to toggle their status.)

     ![Browser screenshot showing the SmartHotel application.](images/BeforeTheHOL/smarthotel.png)